[Learn Korean E35] “-는”, “-는 게 좋다”

 • 감기에 걸리면 빨리 들어가서 쉬는 게 좋아요.

-If you catch a cold, it’s better go home early to take a rest.
+If you catch a cold, going home early to rest is better.

 The second homework is memorizing vocabulary.